Read Time: 2 minutes | Best for: All Levels of Hikers

 - don’t have a telescope, bring binoculars

-- bring red CELLOPHANE, rubber bands and scissors to cut up and cover up all white light objects like cell phones and FLASHLIGHTS.
+- bring red cellophane, rubber bands and scissors to cut up and cover up all white light objects like cell phones and FLASHLIGHTS.

-- download SKYVIEW app to help with identifying constellations, stars, planets in the night sky.
+- download Skyview app to help with identifying constellations, stars, planets in the night sky.

 - be prepared to be in awe!